-Careers education at Shrewsbury begins in the Third Form within the PSEE Programme.
+Careers education at Shrewsbury begins in the Third Form within the Personal and Social Development (PSD) Programme.
 The focus at this stage is on self-discovery.
 We use an online profiling questionnaire to help pupils analyse what motivates and interests them in the world of work.

-The PSEE programme provides a framework to establish the foundations of independent and sound decision-making.
-Exploring the results of their interest profile in more detail with the Careers Fellow and their teachers builds on this over the following years.
+The PSD programme provides a framework to establish the foundations of independent and sound decision-making.
+Exploring the results of their interest profile in more detail with the Head of Futures and their teachers builds on this over the following years.

 In the summer term, workshops introduce them to employability skills such as project-planning, teamwork, problem-solving and communication.
 They undertake pupil-led social action projects which benefit the local community.
 These projects instigate some transferable skills whilst contributing to pupils’ personal development.